Sophie Marceau

 On the right: Cyril Lignac

-Żuławski refused help from his ex-wife, who rushed to Poland upon learning of his plight, offering to find the best doctors and treatment.
-Their last meeting left a heavy impression on the actress.
+Żuławski turned down help from his ex-wife, who had rushed to Poland when she learned of his condition, offering to find the best doctors and treatment.
+Their final meeting deeply affected the actress.
 Returning to France, she called Lignac.
-They helped each other cope with their losses, but the relationship eventually fizzled out.
+They helped each other through their grief, but the romance eventually faded.

 Sophie Marceau Now

 The French film star lives in a mansion in the suburbs of Paris.
-She passionately engages in painting and swimming and collaborates as a brand ambassador with several companies.
+She's passionate about painting and swimming, and works as a brand ambassador for several companies.

 In July 2021, the Cannes Film Festival screened François Ozon's new film "Everything Went Fine," starring Sophie Marceau and Géraldine Pailhas.
-They played the daughters of a man who decided to undergo euthanasia.
+They played daughters of a man who chooses to end his life through euthanasia.

 A shot from the movie 'Everything Went Fine'